plavnck/Virality-analysis/README.md

 1. Calculate number of organic users that joined the game due to virality caused by marketing users
 2. Calculate extra revenue due to virality

+## Analysis method

+Since represented data is not distributed normally (both number of users and revenue), correlation is calculated using Spearmen coefficient.
+After data-filtering and correlation analysis I used linear regression to calculate the virality impact.